a-nguy4n/ECE140-WI25-Lab5/README.md

 - Average order value
 - Number of customers
 - Orders per customer
-Only include groups with more than 100 customers.

 ### Assignment 4: Subquery and Advanced Analytics
 Implement a query to find products that are performing above average in their category, showing: